cometh-hq/swift4337/README.md

 let smartAccountAddress = smartAccount.address

-// This will create the passkey and initialize the signer with the address calculated by the factory let signerPasskey = try await SafePasskeySigner(domain: domain, name: "Nouveau Signer 2", isSharedWebauthnSigner: false, rpc: rpc)
+// This will create the passkey and initialize the signer with the address calculated by the factory let signerPasskey = try await SafePasskeySigner(domain: domain, name: New", isSharedWebauthnSigner: false, rpc: rpc)

 // This will deploy the Safe Webauthn Contract and add its address as the owner of the safe let userOpHash = try await smartAccount.deployAndEnablePasskeySigner(x: signerPasskey.publicX, y: signerPasskey.publicY)